A Session Type System for Asynchronous Unreliable Broadcast Communication: Type Soundness, Type Safety, and Progress

-The above lemma states a standard property for asynchronous session type systems~\cite{DBLP:journals/jfp/GayV10}; in a session typed setting whenever a network node has a send prefix, the corresponding session buffer is necessarily empty.
+The above lemma states a standard property for asynchronous session type systems (cf.~\cite{DBLP:journals/jfp/GayV10}), which requires that in a session typed setting whenever a network node has a send prefix, the corresponding session buffer is necessarily empty.
 This is because correct send/receive interaction will consume any messages in the session buffer prior to the send prefix.

 We can now state and prove the Typing Preservation Theorem.